{{ summary.primary }}

 Introduction

-Repeating unit A letter rule repeats across shapes, colors, objects, sounds, or movements.
+Repeating unit The same letter rule can use shapes, colors, objects, sounds, or movements.
 ABBA unit repeat and predict continue missing spots copy and extend cut-paste

 How to Use This Tool:

-Choose the pattern rule and student action first, then check the printable sheet against the answer key and load map.
+Set the pattern structure and student task first, then review the printable sheet with the answer key and load map before assigning it.

-1. Select one or more Pattern types.
-Supported codes are AB, AAB, ABB, AABB, ABC, ABCD, and ABBA; generated rows rotate through the selected codes.
+1. Choose one or more Pattern types.
+The generator supports AB, AAB, ABB, AABB, ABC, ABCD, and ABBA, then rotates the selected codes across the requested rows.

-2. Choose Practice task.
-Continue the pattern and Copy and extend place blanks at the end, Fill missing spots hides cells inside the row after the first two positions, and Cut and paste finish adds a cut-piece bank.
+2. Pick the Practice task.
+Continue the pattern and Copy and extend add blanks at the end, Fill missing spots hides later cells inside the row, and Cut and paste finish adds a cut-piece bank for the answers.

-3. Set Item theme, Worksheet rows, Answer slots, Print style, and Page layout.
-Row count is limited to 4 through 18, and answer slots are limited to 1 through 4 cells per row.
+3. Select the Item theme, Worksheet rows, Answer slots, Print style, and Page layout.
+Rows are kept between 4 and 18, and answer slots are kept between 1 and 4 cells per row.

-4. Keep the Mix seed when you need to recreate the same row order, token rotation, missing positions, answer key, chart data, and JSON.
-Use New for a different reproducible version.
+4. Keep the Mix seed when you need the same row order, token choices, missing positions, answer key, chart data, and JSON later.
+Use New when you want a different reproducible version.

-5. Open Advanced for worksheet title, custom student directions, custom item labels, name/date line, visible pattern labels, or a printed answer key under the student sheet.
+5. Open Advanced to edit the worksheet title, student directions, custom item labels, name/date line, visible pattern labels, or printed answer key.
+Custom labels replace the item names while keeping the built-in worksheet icons.

-6. Read Worksheet adjustments.
-It flags rounded row counts, answer-slot limits, missing pattern selections, one-label custom sets, and large practice-row sheets that may span more than one page.
+6. Read Worksheet adjustments if it appears.
+It reports corrected row counts, corrected answer-slot counts, invalid pattern selections, single-label custom sets, and large practice-row sheets that may print across more than one page.

-7. Review Printable Sheet, then check Answer Key, Preparation Ledger, Pattern Load Map, and JSON when you need teacher answers, setup notes, row-load checks, or a structured record.
+7. Check Printable Sheet first, then use Answer Key, Preparation Ledger, Pattern Load Map, and JSON when you need teacher answers, setup notes, chart export data, or a structured record.

 Interpreting Results:

-• Answer Key lists the visible sequence, expected answer, and skill note for each row.
+• Answer Key lists each row's visible sequence, expected answer, and skill note.

-• Preparation Ledger records theme items, response plan, and teacher setup wording.
+• Preparation Ledger records theme items, response plans, and teacher setup wording for each row.

-• Pattern Load Map compares given units with student response slots, which helps spot rows that are crowded or blank-heavy.
+• Pattern Load Map compares visible given cells with student response slots, so crowded or blank-heavy rows stand out before printing.

-• JSON records settings, warnings, row templates, answers, and table data for reuse or review.
+• JSON keeps settings, warnings, row templates, answers, table data, and generated timing in one structured export.

 Technical Details: